Sleep Medicine Billing Services in Arizona

 Blue Cross Blue Shield of Arizona processes the largest share of Arizona commercial sleep medicine claims.
 We know their AZ specific fee schedules, prior authorization requirements for sleep medicine procedures, and their appeal timelines when claims are denied.
 A split-night study (diagnostic portion followed by CPAP titration) bills as 95811 only if the diagnostic portion meets minimum criteria — typically 2+ hours of recording with an AHI above threshold.

-AHCCCS routes sleep medicine patients through 5 managed care plans: Arizona Complete Health, Mercy Care, Banner, and 2 more.
+AHCCCS (Arizona Health Care Cost Containment System) routes sleep medicine patients through 7 managed care plans: Mercy Care (Aetna subsidiary), Arizona Complete Health (Centene), Banner University Family Care, and 4 more.
 Each MCO has its own sleep medicine authorization and billing rules that we manage.

-Noridian processes Medicare sleep medicine claims in Arizona with its own Local Coverage Determinations.
-We navigate Noridian's policies around hst vs in-lab medical necessity to prevent medical necessity denials.
+Noridian Healthcare Solutions (Jurisdiction F) processes Medicare sleep medicine claims in Arizona with its own Local Coverage Determinations.
+We navigate Noridian Healthcare Solutions (Jurisdiction F)'s policies around hst vs in-lab medical necessity to prevent medical necessity denials.

 Denial Prevention for Arizona Sleep Medicine